Cherokee Indians in the Great Smoky Mountains

 Although no state license is needed anglers must obtain the required $5.00 Tribal Fishing Permit available at nearly two dozen Cherokee businesses.
 The daily creel limit is 10 per permit holder.

-The Fly Fisherman's Guide to the Great Smoky Mountain National Park
+The Fly Fisherman`s Guide to the Great Smoky Mountains National Park

 by